How I Was Able to Afford My Luxury Wristwatch

 Watches as Portable Wealth

-In an earlier article about my experience owning a Patek Phillipe watch, I mentioned the importance of buying a watch not just because you like it but because it retains value.
-I would shy away from using the word "investment" here, but I see watches as not just wearable art, but a store of value and wealth that is portable.
+In another article about my experience owning a Patek Phillipe watch, I mentioned the importance of buying a watch not just because you like it, but because it retains value.
+I would shy away from using the word "investment" here, but I see watches not just as wearable art but also as a store of value and wealth that is portable.

 1. Choose Your Watch

 - Decide which watch you would like to buy.

 - Identify both its retail price (after any discount) and its resale value.
 99% of watches that are sold at a retailer lose value once you walk out of the shop.
 To find resale value, ask secondhand watch dealers what price they would pay for the watch, and check the price used watches are selling for on the market.
 Watch dealers make a profit on the difference between the buy and sell prices.

 - If you would like to buy a watch that has low resale value, I would urge you to buy it on the secondhand market so your downside is limited.
 Bargain hard for a good deal.